 Are you ready to design a website that solves a particular problem?
 You’ll need it to be highly usable, and you’ll need to do some preparations first.
-In fact, you should start your “design website plans” way sooner than you actually begin designing it.
-This is because the process behind how to design a website is as involved as the process of designing it.
+In fact, you should start the planning process way ahead of the actual design.
+This is because the process of how to design a website is as involved as the actual designing of the website itself.

 This guide will walk you through how to get started, from constructing the idea to marketing the finished result.
 When you design a website with a plan in mind, you do more than design website experiences, you start to design website solutions.

 What’s the Sitch’?

 How to Design a Website.
 Step one; figure out what you are doing.

 Websites that solve problems can be beneficial to organizations of all types.
 When you are looking to design website solutions, the first step is having a full understanding of what you are going to say, why you are going to say it, how you are going to say it, and most importantly – how long you have to put it together.
 Without this basic understanding of ‘the situation,’ you are likely to disappoint your stakeholders in more ways than one.